Transportation & Infrastructure

 - Rebuilding for the next generation: I’ve voted to pass key funding to invest more than $70 billion in green, modern, job-creating infrastructure through the appropriations process.
 That supports projects to improve and upgrade our roads and bridges, mass transit, and airports.

-- Safety and oversight: I’m Vice-Chair of the Aviation Subcommittee, which has taken a lead role on investigating the cause of two international Boeing 737 MAX crashes.
+- Safety and oversight: I served as Vice-Chair of the Aviation Subcommittee, which has taken a lead role on investigating the cause of two international Boeing 737 MAX crashes.
 We’ve held several hearings on this issue and will keep pushing to ensure we have the safest airspace in the world.

 More on Transportation & Infrastructure